 - pain when eating or swallowing

 Sometimes, oral thrush can spread to the esophagus, which is the tube that connects the mouth to the stomach.
 Doctors refer to this type of yeast infection as esophageal thrush.
-It is more common among people who have a compromised immune system.
+It is

 The primary symptoms of esophageal thrush are pain and difficulty swallowing.